 Academic Standing

-Academic standing is determined by the cumulative grade point average from the beginning of the student’s studies at Canisius.
+Academic standing is determined by the cumulative grade point average and the credit hours earned from the beginning of the student’s studies at Canisius.

 The following terms are used to describe a student’s academic standing:

-1. Academic probation: When a student’s grade point average falls beneath the level indicated on the next page, he/she is placed on academic probation — a serious warning that the student’s academic record at the college is unsatisfactory.
-It is generally not advisable for students on academic probation to take part in extracurricular activities.
+Academic probation is a serious warning that the student’s academic record at the university is unsatisfactory.
+Students on academic probation must work with university personnel to return to good academic standing.
+It is generally not advisable for students on academic probation to participate in extracurricular activities.
 Varsity athletes, in addition, are governed by NCAA and regional conference regulations.
-Probation for two successive semesters will result in automatic academic dismissal from the college.

 1. Falling below the grade point average indicated below.